bahaidev/bahai-reflib-data/README.md

     `mainCollections`, `collections`, `works`, `sections`, `paragraphIdInfo` to
     run the (throttled) downloading and saving of the information

+## To-dos

+1. Fix apparent bug with Kitáb-i-Aqdas not gathering paragraphs

 ## Possible to-dos

 1. Gather mini-sections (ensure talks are included)